Research

 About CBE's Research Department

-We conduct groundbreaking innovative technical and participatory-action research that documents the ongoing environmental injustice that working-class communities of color face.
+We conduct groundbreaking innovative technical and participatory-action research that documents the ongoing environmental injustice that working-class communities of color face, and more importantly, we provide clean energy solutions.

 In collaboration with our community members and academic partners, CBE’s research team examines the environmental and health harms that result from unaddressed injustices, such as: